tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 correlate the communication interaction across those different paths.
 DTLS 1.3 provides mechanisms to ensure a new CID can always be used, if necessary.
-In general, an endpoint should proactively send RequestConnectionId to ask for new CIDs as soon as the pool of spare CIDs is depleted (or below a threshold).
+In general, an endpoint should proactively send RequestConnectionId to ask for new CIDs as soon as the pool of spare CIDs is depleted (or goes below a threshold).
 Also, in case a peer might have exhausted available CIDs, a migrating endpoint could include NewConnectionId in packets sent on the new path to make sure that the subsequent path validation can use fresh CIDs.